Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-These scripts will do very similar things, and you can't really go wrong with any.
+The following will do just that.
+These scripts all do very similar things, and you can't really go wrong with any.
 So pick your poison.